The Flash: Kryiad

 After an alien creature invades Earth, a history buff named Kriyad travels back in time from the 98th century to acquire a Green Lantern power ring (The Flash #309, May 1982).
 He fails, so he tries to capture the Flash's speed instead.
 After being beaten by Barry Allen, he travels back further in time and uses the chemicals from the clothes Barry Allen was wearing when he gained his powers to give himself super speed.
-Returning to his own time, Kryiad sacrifices his life to defeat the alien creature.
+Returning to his own time, Kryiad sacrifices himself to defeat the alien creature.

 Bizarro Flash

 Bizarro-Flash was created when Bizarro cloned Flash.
 He had a costume the reverse colors of Flash's, however he had a mallet symbol because Flash was holding one when he was cloned.
 The modern version of Bizarro Flash has the symbol of a thunderbolt-shaped mustard stain.
 He has the powers of the Flash but he is completely intangible.